oac-tree/oac-tree-control/doc/index.rst

-Welcome to sequencer-plugin-control's documentation!
+Welcome to oac-tree-plugin-control's documentation!
 ====================================================

-``sequencer-plugin-control`` is a sequencer plugin that provides common compound instructions in control system logic.
+``oac-tree-plugin-control`` is a oac-tree plugin that provides common compound instructions in control system logic.

 .. toctree::
    :maxdepth: 2